christophervoigt/blog/src/content/blog/layout-minis-container.md

 ```

 We use the `clamp` function to set a minimum and maximum value for the container width.
+And by choosing a smaller minimum than the smallest screen size we want to support, we add space to both sides of the container.

 ### How does clamp work?